jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   * [Phonegap Build](https://build.phonegap.com/plans)

 2. **Does not read the docs.**<p />
   There are three (3) sets of docs.
 One for *Cordova CLI* (Command Line Interface), another for *Phonegap CLI*, and one for *Phonegap Build*.
 They are similar, but NOT the same.
-Also, to add to the confusion, sometimes the Cordova documentation is the only set of docs available.
-This happens for some plugins.
-This also happens with Phonegap, the Phonegap Developer's Guide for example. (aka Beginners Guide)
+Also, to add to the confusion, sometimes the Cordova documentation is the only set of docs available; this happens for some plugins.
+This also happens with Phonegap &ndash; the Phonegap Developer's Guide for example. (aka Beginners Guide)

   **The Official Documentation**
   * [Cordova](http://cordova.apache.org/docs/en/3.0.0/)